HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```

 In an implementation with just L1 caches, both caches will directly interface with the physical memory and IO space.
 L1 caches typically use a direct mapped indexing methods with one or more sets.
+They complete a hit within the same cycle.

 ### Unified L2 Cache